openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 In a signature stripping attack, an adversary removes one or more of the signatures such that only a subset of the signatures remain in the message at the point when it is verified.
 This amounts to a downgrade attack that potentially reduces the value of the signature.
 It should be noted that the composite signature schemes specified in this draft are not subject to a signature stripping vulnerability.
-This is due to the fact that in any OpenPGP signature, the hashed meta data includes the signature algorithm ID, as specified in {{I-D.ietf-openpgp-crypto-refresh}}, Section 5.2.4.
+This is due to the fact that in any OpenPGP signature, the hashed meta data includes the signature algorithm ID, as specified in [[RFC9580, Section 5.2.4]](https://www.rfc-editor.org/rfc/rfc9580#name-computing-signatures).
 As a consequence, a component signature taken out of the context of a specific composite algorithm is not a valid signature for any message.

 Furthermore, it is also not possible to craft a new signature for a message that was signed twice with a composite algorithm by interchanging (i.e., remixing) the component signatures, which would classify as a weak existential forgery.